Crowdfunding: A Group Effort That Pays

 What is Crowdfunding?

-Non-profits and even individuals are always in need of cash.
-Until recently, they were limited to television commercials, direct mail or borrowing from family and friends to plead for funds.
+Nonprofits and even individuals are always in need of cash.
+Until recently, they were limited to bank loans, payday loans or borrowing from family and friends to plead for funds.
 Now, thanks to the internet, there is a new way to raise money for a worthy cause and that is through crowdfunding.

 Crowdfunding gives you the chance to show the world WHY you believe your product, service or need is worthy.
 It allows you to promote the driving force behind what you do, in hopes that other like-minded individuals will relate to it.

 Anyone that needs funds, be it individuals, small businesses or large organizations can air their story for all the world to see.
 This gives charities and businesses that otherwise may not succeed a fighting chance.
 In a world where a constant recession seems to be the norm, this could be the opportunity of a lifetime.

 As for contributors, many people these days are more likely to donate a small amount of money on a one-time basis rather than commit to larger monthly donations.
 People want to help and crowdfunding allows people who otherwise can’t afford it a chance to pitch in.

 How Does Crowdfunding Work?

 Crowdfunding websites generally all work the same way.
 Although each one puts its own unique spin on things, the idea is the same.
 It gives you a place to plead your case and ask for donations.
 You create a “project” and once you set up your profile, your case goes live.
 Other people can then read about your business or cause and decide if they want to contribute.
 As donations are made, people can track the success of the project with a countdown or tally of donations.